Resurgence Festival of Wellbeing

 Care for the climate; care for the Earth; care for the people

-This all-day event will take place online via Zoom.
+This all-day event took place online via Zoom.

-Tickets cost £20 per person or £10 for concessions.
+Buy tickets to watch recordings cost £20 per person or £10 for concessions

 Russell Brand’s career spans stand-up comedy, acting, broadcasting and writing.
 He is the author of the Audible Original, ‘Revelation: Connecting with the Sacred in Everyday Life' and his new weekly meditation podcast, 'Above the Noise', is available at luminarypodcasts.com.
 Russell lives in the UK with his wife Laura, their two daughters, two dogs, two cats and chickens.

 Lily Cole spends her time on art and activism.
 As an advocate for socio-political and environmental issues, she has employed technology, writing, film-making and public speaking as means to build awareness and encourage dialogue.
 In 2013 she co-founded Impossible.com, a group of people who have come together to help solve meaningful problems and guide global change.
 Lily has spoken at Davos, Google’s Zeitgeist, Wired and Web Summit, was an affiliate at the Berkman Klein Center at Harvard University, and holds an honorary Doctor of Letters from Glasgow Caledonian University.
 She is a patron of the Environmental Justice Foundation and has worked significantly with WWF.
 She writes often for national and international press.
 ‘Who Cares Wins’ is her first book.